-CO2 Use With Extramammary Paget’s Disease (EMPD)
+CO2 Use for Extramammary Paget’s Disease (EMPD)

 CO2 LASER